kylemcloughlin/dulder_landscaping_api/README.md

 # Lake Rock Design - backend
-the backend for a E-Commerce and Professional website for a Landscaping and Landscaping supply Company based in Central Ontario.
+the backend for an E-Commerce and Professional website for a Landscaping and Landscaping supply Company based in Central Ontario.
 ## Live

   [www.lakerockdesign.ca/](https://www.lakerockdesign.ca/)